versionone/api-examples/rest/apis-walkthrough.md

 ## Exercise 1: Understand the REST Data API fundamentals

-Before you get started, let's take a moment to understand some fundamentals about VersionOne Lifecycle's REST Data API.
+This exercise teaches you the fundamental concepts about the REST Data API.

 ### What you'll learn